Tuesday the 20th of February 1973 to Tuesday the 19th of February 1974

 The subject of brothers was one that, even back then, something (or someone) I yearned for.
 But strangely back then, it wasn’t a younger brother but an older one that I missed.

-My sisters favourite was Merrill, and to me I can see why, with a fantastic voice that could really punch (not that he sings on my chosen track from this album.
-That goes to Alan).
+My sisters favourite was Merrill, and to me I can see why, with a fantastic voice that could really punch.

 Due to the big brother thing, I was drawn to Wayne.
 I felt a little envious that they had him as a brother.

 But yeah, the songs they made for this album went straight into me too.
 In fact “Movie Man” gave me the creeps a little.
-It used to make me think even I was in trouble (well, I was around 2).
+It used to make me think even I was in trouble (well, I was around the age of 2, so go easy on me).

-But, for them it really was the album they truly and seriously put everything into, including their hearts, souls, and beliefs.
+But, for them, this really was their most personal album as a family unit, which they truly and seriously put everything into, including their hearts, souls, and beliefs.

 The album hits the U.K. Album Chart…